cmoestl/HI_animate/README.md

 * Work in progress (May 2019)

 ## Dependencies
-* Python anaconda, add sunpy.
+* python anaconda, add sunpy.

 ## Running